svargasperez/RPiClusterGuide/README.md

 - 1 Ethernet switch (with 5 ports or more)
 - 1 USB power adapter (with 5 ports or more, 2.4 amps per port)
 - 1 Stackable acrylic case for RPis
-	- Make sure this item includes 4 Layers and heatsinks, and it is compatible with the RPi model chosen
+	- Make sure this item includes 4 layers, heatsinks, and it is compatible with the RPi model chosen <a href="https://www.amazon.com/dp/B07BGYGLZG/?coliid=I3A352BNN34AM2&colid=GT5EJQ2GW4AP&psc=1" target="_blank">&#10697;</a>.
 - Recommended tools:
 	- Tweezers (Optional)
 	- Screw driver